gamkedo-la/Half-Metal/dontupload/test-feedback.md

    6. Ammo is not carried between levels

 Level Changes:
-1-13: Remove this level in favor of a level teaching earlier concepts
-1-16: swap places with 1-15
 2-1: Just start with one flyer enemy to introduce them in a smaller space
 2-8: Too easy to cheese.
 Add obstacles near the center to keep the player reacting
 2-9: Move leaper farther up to mitigate its attack on the player